vibbits/gentle-hands-on-python/dodona/reading-exercises/scatter-plot/description/description.en.md

+** YOU CANNOT SUBMIT THIS EXERCISE ON DODONA**
+This exercide is not used to score you.
+Feel welcome to complete it on your own.

 Write a function called `scatter_plot_global_data` that takes a single argument: a list of global data observations.
 It should not return anything.
 In this function you should use `matplotlib` draw a scatter plot from the input data.